D1CED/jaj/README.rst

 Move Runtime into package main

-Move settings/exe a level up (no cohesion with settings)
+go-srcinfo type alias in pgp/vcs?

-go-srcinfo type alias in pgp?
+research argument handling of '-' (non-blocking read and reattach to console)

 ::